 Assistive Listening Systems (ALS)

 Without LE Audio, only one-to-one audio connections are possible via Bluetooth® technology.
-Thanks to Audio Sharing, LE Audio will offer one-to-many connections in the future.
+Thanks to Bluetooth Audio Sharing, LE Audio will offer one-to-many connections in the future.
 This means that one transmitter can simultaneously transmit to an unlimited number of devices.

 Hearing aid manufacturers can use the energy savings achieved by LE Audio to design hearing aids with longer battery life or reduce the form factor.

-With the Audio Sharing function, audio signals can be streamed, for example, from the TV to several headphones or directly to the hearing aid use at individual volume levels.
+With Bluetooth Audio Sharing, audio signals can be streamed, for example, from the TV to several headphones or directly to the hearing aid use at individual volume levels.
 Soundtracks in public venues, such as cinemas, concert halls, conference rooms, or theaters, will be received directly to the hearing aid user.
 The same will also be possible in public transport: notifications regarding changes to tracks on platforms, departure information at the airport, or the announcement of the next station on the subway could be streamed directly into the hearing aid.

-Thanks to Audio Sharing, wherever there are announcements – from trade fairs to airports – transmitters can be installed whose signals are received by Bluetooth headphones and hearing aids.
+Thanks to Bluetooth Audio Sharing, wherever there are announcements – from trade fairs to airports – transmitters can be installed whose signals are received by Bluetooth headphones and hearing aids.
 As such, many are regarding LE Audio as the successor technology to the T-coil.

 Hearing Aids Turn Blue